couchbase/n1fty/flex/NOTES.md

 ------------------------------------------
 Edge cases...

-- array element access (i.e., pets[0].name = 'fluffy') is currently treated
+- array index access (i.e., pets[0].name = 'fluffy') is currently treated
   conservatively as not-sargable, which is functionally correct.
-  We might reconsider array element handling by FTS vs N1QL.
+  We might one day reconsider supporting this syntax.

 - map element access (i.e., addr["city"] = "nyc") is currently treated
   conservatively as not-sargable, which is functionally correct.
-  We might reconsider supporting this syntax.
+  We might one day reconsider supporting this syntax.

 - map key access (i.e., addr[someKey] = "nyc") is currently treated
   conservatively as not-sargable, which is functionally correct.
-  We might reonsider supporting this syntax.
+  We might one day reconsider supporting this syntax.

 - behavior of multiple LET bindings is currently handled as chained, which may or may not match N1QL semantics.
 Upcoming N1QL release is